BusinessSimulations/easy-web-dashboard/README.md

 ## What is it?

-Easy Web Dashboard is a lightweight application that transforms any display into a dynamic information center.
+Easy Web Dashboard is a simple application that transforms any display into a dynamic information center.
 It allows you to cycle through multiple websites automatically or manually on a single screen.
 The dashboard is designed to be simple to set up and use, making it perfect for office environments where you want to display various web resources like dashboards, metrics, news sites, or company information.